Employment Act 1982: Response

 I will say publicly anywhere, if it is a bad law that doesn't nurture good, that doesn't look after the interests of ordinary people in this nation I will oppose the law and I will influence other people to oppose the law...if that means breaking the law I will do it.

 The TUC President for 1982, Frank Chapple, disagreed:

 Those who advocate that bad laws should not be obeyed—in circumstances where such "bad" laws are enacted by a democratically elected government—are putting at risk the entire conception of civilised society.
 That directly challenges democracy...the way to change bad laws is to change the government that has made them.

-Judging by opinion polls, the Act had the support of the general public and trade unionists.
+Judging by opinion polls, the act had the support of the general public and trade unionists.
 A MORI poll in November 1981 revealed that 79% of the public and 77% of trade unionists agreed that regular ballots should be held in existing closed shops; 70% of the public and 61% of trade unionists agreed that a company should be allowed to sue a trade union if it lost money in dispute which was unconnected to the company; and 76% of the public and 70% of trade unionists agreed that companies should be able to sue trade unions which broke agreements.

-A Marplan poll showed that half of the trade unionists questioned opposed unlawful action in defiance of the Act.
+A Marplan poll showed that half of the trade unionists questioned opposed unlawful action in defiance of the act.
 Less than 50% of trade unionists in a MORI poll supported the TUC campaign, and a Gallup poll found that over 50% of the public and trade unionists believed that leaders of trade union who broke the law should be sent to prison.

-Tebbit in his memoirs says of the Act: "I have no doubt that Act was my greatest achievement in Government and I believe it has been one of the principal pillars on which the Thatcher economic reforms have been built."
+Tebbit in his memoirs says of the act: "I have no doubt that Act was my greatest achievement in Government and I believe it has been one of the principal pillars on which the Thatcher economic reforms have been built."

+Subsequent developments

+The whole act was repealed by section 1(1) of, and part 8 of schedule 1 to, the Statute Law (Repeals) Act 2004, which came into force on 22 July 2004.